Janosch Menke, first year student Methodology and Statistics

 All in all it was a great decision for me to join this Master’s and I can really see myself continuing to work in this field of research in the future."

 Irene Torrubia, alumna Methodology and Statistics

-"This Master is positioned as one of the top-ten best Masters in the Netherlands and in addition, the professors in the Methodology and Statistics department are experts in their respective fields.
+"This programme is ranked as one of the top-ten Masters in the Netherlands, and in addition the professors in the Methodology and Statistics department are experts in their respective fields.
 It really is a great chance to learn from the best!